agahkarakuzu/sunrise/README.md

 ## How to run NORAH JONES pulse sequence on your scanner?

 The [pulse sequence](/Sequence) is publicly available.
-If you have RTHawk real-time imaging platform, you can run it on a Siemens or GE scaner.
+If you have RTHawk real-time imaging platform, you can run it on a Siemens or GE scanner.

 The pulse sequence is a simple SPGR with 4 varying TRs played in succession.
 The sequence can export ISMRM-RD and BIDS compatible raw and reconstructed images.